lakshmijuturu2511/github-practice/README.md

 # github-practice
-This is my first git repository
+This is my first git repository.
-Author-Juturu Lakshmi
+Author-Juturu Lakshmi.